erickhun/blog/content/posts/volleyball-and-beach-volleyball-in-taipei.md

 ![NTU volleyball courts Taipei](/img/volleyball-taipei/ntu-vball-courts.jpg)

 For English speaker, there is a great [Meetup group](https://www.meetup.com/taipei-sports-and-social-club/) that gathers every weekend.
-The individual level can be anywhere from [B- to A level]({{<ref "#volleyball-skill-level-in-taiwan" >}}).
+The individual level can be anywhere from [B- to A- level]({{<ref "#volleyball-skill-level-in-taiwan" >}}).
 I usually go to play there since the vibe is great!
 It can also become quite competitive:

 ![Outdoor meetup volleyball Taipei](/img/volleyball-taipei/outdoor-meetup.jpg)